Child Care

 Stage Three child care begins after the family has timed-out of Stage Two, which is 24-months after they are no longer receiving cash aid.
 A family may remain eligible for Stage Three services as long as they meet the need and eligibility criteria set forth in Welfare and Institutions Code (WIC) 10271.

-The first chart shows the total number of families receiving Stage Two and Stage Three child care in the CalWORKs program on an annual basis, and the second chart displays all three stages combined.
+The first chart shows the total number of families receiving Stage Two and Stage Three child care in the CalWORKs program annually, and the second chart displays all three stages combined.

-The need for affordable child care is often one of the largest barriers to engagement, education, and work activities.
-These data can help partners visualize the trends, fluctuations, and utilization rates of the three CalWORKs subsidized child care programs.
+The need for affordable child care is often one of the largest barriers to engagement, education, and work activities. this data provides visual representation of the trends, fluctuations, and utilization rates of the three CalWORKs subsidized child care programs.

 Data fluctuations are influenced by how quickly families transition from Stage One child care.
 On average, families are in Stage One for slightly over a year before transferring to Stage Two.